 Radioactivity measuring system

-Radioactivity is measured in the working and living areas of the Dulaan Uul and Zoovch Ovoo exploration camps on a regular basis.
+Radioactivity is measured in the working and living areas of the Dulaan Uul and Zuuvch Ovoo exploration camps on a regular basis.
 More specifically, measurements are taken in the following places:

 - Dulaan Uul camp: rest areas, the core measuring facilities, the kitchen, the soil around the camp, the core storage facility, working areas and the XRF (analysis method) sample preparation and analysis rooms.

-- Zoovch Ovoo camp: the soil around the camp, the kitchen, the mud-dumping pool and the resin storage warehouse.
+- Zuuvch Ovoo camp: the soil around the camp, the kitchen, the mud-dumping pool and the resin storage warehouse.

 The measurement results from these places show that the radiation in both working areas and living areas is at a permissible level